openharmony/docs/en/device-dev/quick-start/quickstart-pkg-prepare.md

 ## Ubuntu Requirements

-- OS: Ubuntu 18.04 or later.
-The recommended memory is 16 GB or higher.
+- OS: Ubuntu 18.04 or later, X86_64 architecture, and 16 GB or more of RAM (recommended)

 - User name: cannot contain Chinese characters